AwesomeController/serious-business/kickstarter_brainstorm.md

 Estimated arrival: June 2012

 ### $30
+The Fashionista tier
+The "Damn, You look attractive in that t-shirt" tier

+T-shirt.
+You get one.

+(Plus all previous tiers)

+Estimated arrival: June 2012

+### $20
 The Beautiful People tier

 We will phone, email or Skype call you (your preference) and tell you how much